Nick McKenna: Political career

 McKenna was elected as a senator for Tasmania at the 1943 election, representing the Australian Labor Party.
 He was appointed as Minister for Health and Minister for Social Services in the second Chifley Ministry in November 1946 and held those positions until the defeat of the Chifley government at the 1949 election.
 He campaigned energetically for the 1946 referendums and, with the passage of the social services proposal, he was in charge of the government's attempt to introduce a national health scheme.

 McKenna was leader of the opposition in the Senate from 1951 to 1966.
 He took an active part in the fight against the banning of the Communist Party of Australia in the 1951 referendum.
 He considered that it was a high point in his career that Australia has "decided not to become a police state".
 He retired from the Senate in July 1968.

 Later life

-McKenna's wife and son both died in 1969.
-He survived them by five years, eventually passing away in 1974 at the Sydney suburb of Crows Nest, New South Wales, survived by his daughter.
+McKenna died in 1974 at the Sydney suburb of Crows Nest, New South Wales.
 He was a Catholic.